A Characterization of Circle Graphs in Terms of Multimatroid Representations: Representations of sheltering matroids

-\begin{itemize} \item The graph obtained from $G$ by complementing the loop status of $v$ is denoted $G_{\ell}^{v}$. \item The graph obtained from $G$ by complementing the adjacency status of every pair of neighbors of $v$ is the~\emph{simple local complement} of $G$ at $v$, denoted $G_{s}^{v}$. \item The graph obtained from $G$ by complementing the adjacency status of every pair of neighbors of $v$ and the loop status of every neighbor of $G$ is the~\emph{non-simple local complement} of $G$ at $v$, denoted $G_{ns}^{v}$. \item The equivalence relation on looped simple graphs generated by loop complementations and local complementations is~\emph{local equivalence}. \end{itemize}
+\begin{definition} Let $G$ be a looped simple graph and $v$ a vertex of $G$. \begin{itemize} \item The graph obtained from $G$ by complementing the loop status of $v$ is denoted $G_{\ell}^{v}$. \item The graph obtained from $G$ by complementing the adjacency status of every pair of neighbors of $v$ is the~\emph{simple local complement} of $G$ at $v$, denoted $G_{s}^{v}$. \item The graph obtained from $G$ by complementing the adjacency status of every pair of neighbors of $v$ and the loop status of every neighbor of $G$ is the~\emph{non-simple local complement} of $G$ at $v$, denoted $G_{ns}^{v}$. \item The equivalence relation on looped simple graphs generated by loop complementations and local complementations is~\emph{local equivalence}. \end{itemize} \end{definition}